smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 ### RouterServiceValidator should pay attention to currently connected RouterService.

-When would be the expected time to check the currently connected RouterService?
-That would be right before the app binds to RouterService, and that should be done automatically without relying on application's specific code.
+When would be the expected time to check if a RouterService connects with head unit or not?
+That would be right before the app binds to RouterService, and that should be done automatically without relying on user application.
 The proposed solution is to add new asynchronous method to RouterServiceValidator, and calls it right before TransportManager connects to the RouterService.

 #### Detailed design of asynchronous method